PelionIoT/pelion-ready-example/README.md

 1. Rename `fake_button_press` to `real_button_press`.

-#### Mbed Cloud Client v1.3.x SOTP-specific changes
+#### Pelion Client v1.3.x SOTP-specific changes

-Mbed Cloud Client v1.3.x introduces a new feature called Software One-Time Programming (SOTP) that makes use of the internal flash of the MCU as an One-Time-Programmable section.
+Pelion Client v1.3.x introduces a new feature called Software One-Time Programming (SOTP) that makes use of the internal flash of the MCU as an One-Time-Programmable section.
 It stores the keys required to decrypt the credentials stored in the persistent storage.
 Read more on this in the [porting documentation](https://cloud.mbed.com/docs/current/porting/changing-a-customized-porting-layer.html#rtos-module) under the RTOS module section.

 The flash must be divided into two sections (default 2, maximum 2) for your target.
 You need to modify the `mbed_app.json` file as follows: